rob-mosher/collaborators-framework/README.md

 ## Commit Message Collaborator Tagging 🧑‍💻

 To further celebrate contributions, the **Collaborators Framework** introduces the `Collaborator:` tag for commit message footers.
-This tag allows you to attribute collaborators directly in your commits, aligned with the structure of `COLLABORATORS.md`.
+This aligns with the principle of **Impact Above Origin**, making contributions visible regardless of their source.

 ### Tag Format
 The `Collaborator:` tag follows the same structure outlined in the **Format** section of this README.
 Refer to [Format](#format) for details.